-Egypt's iconic ancient pyramids are famous around the world, and are undoubtedly one of the most sought-after sights for overseas visitors to Africa.
-The Great Pyramid of Giza, for example, is recognised as one of the Seven Wonders of the Ancient World and remains one of Egypt's biggest tourist attractions.
+Egypt's iconic ancient pyramids are famous around the world and are undoubtedly one of the biggest draws for visitors to North Africa.
+The Great Pyramid of Giza, for example, is recognized as one of the Seven Wonders of the Ancient World and remains one of Egypt's most popular tourist attractions.
 In comparison, Sudan's Meroë Pyramids are relatively unknown; and yet, they are less crowded, more numerous and steeped in fascinating history.

-The oldest of the Meroë Pyramids is pre-dated by those in Egypt by almost 2,000 years, and as such it is widely accepted that the former were inspired by the latter.
-Indeed, early Meroitic culture was heavily influenced by that of Ancient Egypt, and it seems likely that Egyptian artisans were commissioned to help build the pyramids at Meroë.
+The first Egyptian pyramids pre-date the oldest structures at Meroë by almost 2,000 years and probably provided inspiration for their architects.
+In fact, early Meroitic culture was heavily influenced by that of Ancient Egypt, and it seems likely that Egyptian artisans were commissioned to help build the pyramids at Meroë.
 However, the aesthetic differences between the pyramids at both locations show that the Nubians also had their own distinct style.

 The Pyramids Today

-Despite their careless treatment, many of Meroë's pyramids still stand, although some appear decapitated as a result of Ferlini's efforts.
-Others have been reconstructed, and give a wonderful insight into how they must once have looked during the peak of Meroitic rule.
+Despite their careless treatment, many of Meroë's pyramids still stand although some are decapitated as a result of Ferlini's efforts.
+Others have been reconstructed and give a wonderful insight into how they must once have looked during their heyday.

 How to Get There

-Although the Meroë Pyramids are undoubtedly located well off the beaten track, it is possible to visit them by yourself.
-Those with a car can simply drive there - from Khartoum, the journey takes approximately 3.5 hours.
-Those that are dependent on public transport may find the trip more difficult, however.
+Although the Meroë Pyramids are certainly well off the beaten track, it is possible to visit them by yourself.
+Those with a car can simply drive there - from Khartoum, the journey takes approximately four hours.
+Those that are dependent on public transport may find the trip more difficult.
 The most reliable way to plan a trip is to take the bus from Khartoum to the small town of Shendi, then hop on a taxi for the remaining 47 kilometers/30 miles to Meroë.

-Traveling with a professional tour operator is also the best way to ensure your safety.
-At the time of writing (January 2018), the political situation in Sudan renders areas of the country unsafe for tourist travel.
-The U.S. Department of State has issued a Level 3 travel advisory due to terrorism and civil unrest, and recommends that travelers avoid the Darfur region and the Blue Nile and Southern Kordofan states entirely.
-While the Meroë Pyramids are located in the safer River Nile state, it's a good idea to check the latest travel warnings before planning a trip to Sudan.
+Traveling with a professional tour operator is also a good idea for safety reasons.
+At the time of writing (February 2019), the political situation in Sudan renders areas of the country unsafe for tourist travel.
+Due to civil unrest and the threat of terrorism, the U.S. Department of State has issued a Level 3 (Reconsider Travel) advisory for most of Sudan and a Level 4 (Do Not Travel) advisory for the Darfur region and the Blue Nile and Southern Kordofan states.
+While the Meroë Pyramids are located in the safer River Nile state, it's a good idea to check the latest travel warnings before planning your trip.